 “It was flying fine and all of a sudden it zipped up and into the side of the building.”
 “Everything was great until the drone had a mind of its own and flew straight to the ground.”

 “The drone was flying over the trees and all of a sudden it spun around and dropped into the trees.”

 Reading forum conversations around the internet suggests this is a common, yet unfortunate and avoidable experience.

-First, let’s establish that flying in GPS mode may be less than effective when very close to a building.
+First, let’s establish that flying in GPS mode may be ineffective when very close to a building.
 Signal may be lost, and this could explain a few of the building strikes.

-However, far and away more likely in most instances, the UAV was caught in a “rotor.”
+However, far and away more likely in most instances the UAV was caught in a “rotor.”
 These are also known as up/down drafts, lee waves, or cross-winds, depending on which aviation discipline one adheres to.
-Needless to say, these phenomenon do exist, and play havoc with any sort of aerial activity whether it’s wingsuiting, parasailing, skydiving, model aircraft flight, swooping, small aircraft, and yes, especially light-weight multirotors.
+Needless to say, these phenomenon do exist, and play havoc with any sort of aerial activity whether it’s wingsuiting, parasailing, skydiving, model aircraft flight, swooping, small aircraft, and particularly light-weight multirotors.

 A building blocks the wind on one side (windward side) and on the opposite side (leeward side) the wind will pay all sorts of havoc with any flying object.
 Winds will extend in distance up to four times the height of the obstacle, and two times the actual height.

 40×4=160 feet.
 Therefore, for 160’ beyond the obstacle at ground level, your multirotor is at risk for catching either a down draft or an updraft.